ercanon/Sprite-Sorting-Camera-Culling/docs/README.md

         sorted->data->Draw();
 ```
 ### EXTRAS
-Personalize and adapt the code as your necesities demand.
+Personalize and adapt the code as your needs demand.
 You can add elements to improve the optimitation, or to draw entities once when rendering layers.